interstitialRedirectModalTitle

 An Ecological Treasure Brown Pelicans take flight near Tyndall Air Force Base. © United States Fish and Wildlife Service

 When Category 5 Hurricane Michael hit Tyndall Air Force Base in Bay County, Florida, in October 2018, the result was catastrophic.
-Nearly every building was damaged, almost beyond repair, and there was significant flooding.
+The hurricane damaged nearly every building, almost beyond repair, and there was significant flooding.
 Congress paused to consider if Tyndall—with an estimated five-billion-dollar price tag in damages—should even be rebuilt.

-Today, however, the reconstruction efforts are well underway, with coastal resilience through nature-based solutions in mind and a partnership with TNC facilitating their execution.
+Today, however, the reconstruction efforts continue, with natural solutions to building coastal resilience top of mind.
+A partnership with The Nature Conservancy is facilitating their execution.

 Quote: Jeff DeQuattro